ropensci/osmplotr/README.md

                })
 ```

-Calling `group_osm_objects` with `col_extra=NA` (or `NULL`) forces all points not immediately within defined groups to be allocated to the nearest groups, and thus produces an inclusive grouping extending across an entire area.
+Calling `group_osm_objects` with `col_extra=NA` (or `NULL`) forces all points lying outside defined groups to be allocated to the nearest groups, and thus produces an inclusive grouping extending across an entire area.

 ``` r
 plot_osm_basemap (xylims=get_xylims (bbox), bg='gray20', file='map5.png')